sivareddyit/qubership-envgene/docs/use-cases/calculator-cli.md

 1. Environment Instance exists with:
    1. Namespace objects
-   2. No Namespace folder whose name exactly matches the `deployPostfix` value from Solution SBOM
+   2. No Namespace folder whose name exactly matches the `deployPostfix` value from SD
-   3. BG Domain object exists with `origin` and `peer` namespaces and corresponding folders in Environment Instance, but no matching BG Domain namespace folder exists for the `deployPostfix` value from Solution SBOM:
+   3. BG Domain object exists with `origin` and `peer` namespaces and corresponding folders in Environment Instance, but no matching BG Domain namespace folder exists for the `deployPostfix` value from SD:
       - `deployPostfix` + `-origin` does not match the `origin` Namespace folder name, **OR**
       - `deployPostfix` + `-peer` does not match the `peer` Namespace folder name, **OR**
       - Both do not match
-2. Solution SBOM exists with `deployPostfix` values in application elements
+2. SD exists with `deployPostfix` values in application elements

 **Trigger:**